One simple question that could break the Trump-Russia scandal wide open

 The answer might not be too hard to find.

 The Trump-Russia scandal keeps widening.
-Former national security adviser Michael Flynn resigned after revelations that he had privately talked to Russian ambassador Sergey Kislyak about the sanctions imposed on Russia as punishment for its hacking of political targets during the 2016 election to aid Donald Trump.
+Former national security adviser Michael Flynn resigned after revelations that he had privately talked to Russian Ambassador Sergey Kislyak about the sanctions imposed on Russia as punishment for its hacking of political targets during the 2016 election to aid Donald Trump.
 Attorney General Jeff Sessions was forced to recuse himself from Justice Department or FBI investigations involving Russia and the Trump campaign after he was caught falsely claiming he had not interacted with Russian officials during the campaign, when he was a top Trump adviser.
 (He, too, had met with Kislyak.)
 News reports keep yielding more information indicating Trump associates were in contact with Russian officials and possibly Russian intelligence.
 Reportedly there is at least one FBI investigation on this front; the House and Senate intelligence committees have each launched their own probes.
 And this past weekend, Trump had a Twitter meltdown and hurled the unsubstantiated Breitbart-born accusation that Obama had illegally spied on him in Trump Tower.
 It is becoming tough to track all the developments, as the story becomes more complicated and the prospects for a long and complex investigation increase.
 But there is a simple question that might be easy to answer and that could cut to the chase.

 What happened during Flynn's conversations with Kislyak before the election?

 One fundamental issue in this scandal is what interactions occurred between Trump and his associates and Vladimir Putin's regime and its agents.
 Trump and his political aides have repeatedly insisted there were no communications between the Trump camp and Russians during the campaign.
-Days after the election—in response to news reports quoting Russian deputy foreign minister Sergei Ryabkov saying that "there were contacts" between the Trump team and the Kremlin—Trump spokeswoman Hope Hicks claimed the campaign had "no contact with Russian officials" before the election.
+Days after the election—in response to news reports quoting Russian Deputy Foreign Minister Sergei Ryabkov saying that "there were contacts" between the Trump team and the Kremlin—Trump spokeswoman Hope Hicks claimed the campaign had "no contact with Russian officials" before the election.
 After the conclusion of a January 11 press conference, Trump insisted his campaign had no contact with Russia.
 At a February 14 White House briefing, press secretary Sean Spicer asserted there had been no communications between the Trump campaign and Russians.
 And Trump has frequently declared—as he did at a press conference last month—"I have nothing to do with Russia."
 (That is false.
-Trump has repeatedly tried to do business in Russia, and he held his the Miss Universe contest, which he owned until 2015, in Moscow, in partnership with oligarch Aras Agalarov, with whom Trump was pursuing other deals in Russia.)
+Trump has repeatedly tried to do business in Russia, and he held the Miss Universe contest, which he owned until 2015, in Moscow, in partnership with oligarch Aras Agalarov, with whom Trump was pursuing other deals in Russia.)

 The public record contradicts the denials of the Trump crew.
 Flynn, Sessions, onetime Trump foreign policy advisers Carter Page and J.D.
 Gordon, and former campaign manager Paul Manafort each had some degree of contact with Russian officials during the campaign.
 Perhaps the most intriguing interaction involved Flynn.

-When the Washington Post broke the news that Flynn had spoken with Kislyak during the transition, the newspaper's reporters spoke to the Russian ambassador who revealed a fact that has not received sufficient public attention: Flynn and Kislyak were in communication prior to Election Day.
+When the Washington Post broke the news that Flynn had spoken with Kislyak during the transition, the newspaper's reporters spoke to the Russian ambassador, who revealed a fact that has not received sufficient public attention: Flynn and Kislyak were in communication prior to Election Day.
 This statement belied all the Trump camp claims that there had been no hobnobbing with the Russians during the campaign.
 But the implications run deeper.

 Beginning in early June, there were news reports that the Russians were behind the hacking of Democratic targets that led to the public release, through WikiLeaks and other outlets, of emails stolen from the Democratic National Committee.
 (In October, emails swiped from Clinton campaign CEO John Podesta would be released.)
 In late July, Obama said that "experts have attributed this [hack] to the Russians."
 In mid-August, Trump, as the GOP nominee, received an intelligence briefing that noted that Moscow was behind the hacks and leaks.
 Flynn attended that briefing.
 On September 7, James Clapper, the director of national intelligence, pointed to Obama's July statement and added, "The Russians hack our systems all the time, not just government but also corporate and personal systems."
 A month later, Clapper's office and the Department of Homeland Security released a statement stating that Moscow was definitely the culprit.